 If you buy into this approach, what can you do to change the mindset around you?

-There are many really good people with great experience of agile delivery.
-When you are recruiting people, are you demanding that they have agile experience or do you view it as a nice to have?
+There are many really talented people with great experience of agile delivery.
+When you are recruiting people, are you demanding that they have agile delivery experience, or do you view it as a nice to have?
 Agile now permeates so much more than just software development; you can ask for agile experience and across many different job families.

 In summary, giving yourself a little space to get your mind around the agile mindset you need, will mean that your business takes real benefit out of using agile.
-Would you like to know more about the practical application of agile?
-If so, please get in touch…
+Would you like to know more about the practical application of agile delivery?
+If so, please get in touch.